 When the synoptic Gospels of Jesus Christ were written is of paramount importance.
-Liberal scholars assert that they were written late in the first century by non-eyewitnesses.
+Atheist New Testament scholars assert that they were written late in the first century by non-eyewitnesses.
 If this is true then the entire premise of the New Testament is lost.
 Ancient texts written decades after the events took place, by people who did not see what they are writing, would be of very little value today.

 Fortunately for our generation, we have surviving manuscript copies of nearly the entire New Testament that are dated as early as 175 A.D.
 The existence of manuscript copies from 175 A.D., demands that the original autographs must have been written early in the first century.
 The reason that we do not have these original autographs is due to the survivability of papyrus under the brutal conditions that existed in antiquity.[1.5] What we do have today is 24,593 surviving manuscript copies of the original autographs which fully validate the events described in the New Testament, as sworn by the writers of the four Gospels.

 And he who has seen has testified, and his testimony is true; and he knows that he is telling the truth, so that you may believe. ~John 19:35